 What’s included in a copyedit?*

-If you’re an experienced writer (so this is your second or third book, or you’ve been working as a professional writer for a number of years), and/or your manuscript has been reviewed by a selection of your ideal readers and industry experts for structural considerations, you may be able to go straight to a copyedit.
-However, it’s always best to request a sample edit whenever you get an editing quote, so then your editor can make a professional recommendation about the best type of editing for your book.
+If you’re an experienced writer (e.g., this is your second or third book, or you’ve been working as a professional writer for a number of years), and/or you've worked one-on-one with a good writing coach, you may be able to go straight to a copyedit.
+However, consider requesting a sample edit when you get a quote, so your editor can make a professional recommendation about the best type of editing for your book.

 Editing type 4: Proofreading

 Proofreading only focuses on your spelling, grammar, punctuation, typos and consistency.
-Essentially a proofread is like a more accurate version of spell check (and believe me – you want a more accurate version of spell check).
+A proofread is like a more accurate version of spell check (and believe me – you want a more accurate version of spell check).

 What’s included in a proofread?*

-So if you’re looking for editing that focuses on spelling and grammar, a proofreader can help.
+So if you’re looking for editing that focuses on spelling, grammar, and punctuation, a proofread can help.

 However, most writers can’t send their manuscript directly to a proofreader as, although they’ll check your grammar, they won’t look at your book’s readability or structure.
 And – as I’m sure you’ve experienced from looking at some instruction manuals – just because something is grammatically correct, doesn’t mean it makes sense.

-For the most part, I’d start with a structural edit, and then progress to a copyedit or proofread.
+For the most part, I recommend you start with a structural edit, and then progress to a copyedit or proofread.